CodeWiz11/PythonML/README.md

 # PythonML
-This repo contains all the python codes executed in the ML class
+This repo contains all the python codes executed during ML course